Open-EO/openeo.org/documentation/1.0/javascript/index.md

 To simplify the code here, we use async/await in all examples and don't catch errors.
 So we assume you run the code in an async function and also in a try/catch block.
 :::

-After establishing the connection to the back-end, it can be explored.
+After establishing the connection to the back-end, it can be explored using the [Connection object](https://open-eo.github.io/openeo-js-client/1.0.0-rc.2/Connection.html) returned.
 The basic service's metadata (capabilities) can be accessed via
 ```js
 var info = con.capabilities();
 ```